 Chlamydophila pneumoniae (C. pneumoniae) (swab), throat culture, pneumonia testing

 If your healthcare provider suspects you have C. pneumoniae, he or she may do a swab test of your nose or throat to test for it.
 C. pneumoniae is just one of many strains of bacterial pneumonia that a person can become infected with.

-You may need this test because when you have a bacterial pneumonia such as C. pneumoniae, it can be potentially life-threatening if left untreated.
-Symptoms may be similar to a common cold at first, with chest congestion, runny nose, and sore throat, but they can become worse over time.
+You may need this test because when you have a bacterial pneumonia such as C. pneumoniae, it can be potentially life-threatening if not treated.
+Symptoms may look like a common cold at first.
+You may have chest congestion, runny nose, and sore throat.
+But these symptoms can get worse over time.
 If the infection isn't treated, you may even end up in the hospital.
-The C. pneumoniae bacteria can't be detected with microscopic methods of testing, so your doctor needs a culture to find out exactly which bacteria you have.
+The C. pneumoniae bacteria can't be found by looking through a microscope, so your healthcare provider needs a culture to find out exactly which bacteria you have.
 This means technicians try to grow the bacteria in your sample in the lab.
-Then your doctor can give you the proper treatment.
+Then your provider can give you the right treatment.

 Blood tests are sometimes used to identify C. pneumoniae.
-If your doctor isn't sure of the cause of your infection, you may be tested for other bacteria, too.
+If your healthcare provider isn't sure of the cause of your infection, you may be tested for other bacteria, too.

 The best result of a culture is to find no trace of bacteria.
-If the culture grows bacteria, then technicians can determine which types of bacteria are present.
+If the culture grows bacteria, then technicians can figure out which types of bacteria are there.
 The best treatment can then be prescribed.

-Your health care provider rubs a cotton swab in the back of your throat or nose to collect a sample for culture.
-The swab is taken to the laboratory, where the culture is grown to determine what organism is causing your illness.
+Your healthcare provider rubs a cotton swab in the back of your throat or nose to collect a sample for culture.
+The swab is taken to the lab, where the culture is grown to find out what germ is causing your illness.

 This test poses no known risks.